RichardLitt/birdinginvermont.com/src/nfc-species/upsa.md

 Pieplow (2017) writes:

 > _Quiddyquit_: All year, including by night migrants.
 Plastic, especially in length. ...
 Clear, piping, usually 3-noted ...
-Middle not often highest.
+Middle note often highest.

 Houston et al. (2020) write in Birds of the World: